More losses loom for Russian bonds as credit rating heads back to junk

 A BofA/Merrill study comparing CDS spreads and ratings found that a one-notch downgrade to junk tends to fuel a 40-60 basis point increase in bond and CDS spreads.

-Russian sovereign debt yields 630 basis points above U.S. Treasuries, close to Iraqi and Angolan levels.
+Russian sovereign debt yields 630 basis points above U.S. Treasuries 11EML, close to Iraqi and Angolan levels.
 That is 400 bps above year-ago levels and more than double the average premium paid by other investment grade credits on the EMBIG index.

 "There is always some reaction (to loss of investment grade)" said David Spegel, head of emerging debt at BNP Paribas.
 "Some people hold on and ignore events until they find their IG credit is now junk, and they must get rid of it."

-A downgrade will be most problematic for companies whose spiralling borrowing costs - reflected in a doubling of bond spreads since January 2014 - may rise even further
+A downgrade will be most problematic for companies whose spiraling borrowing costs - reflected in a doubling of bond spreads since January 2014 - may rise even further .JPMCRUS

 About $100 billion in company debt is due this year.